TheAlgoTradingLab/bulk_ethereum_wallet_generator/README.md

-# Ethereum wallet generator
+# Bulk Ethereum wallet generator
-This is a simple script to quickly generate ETH wallet addresses to a .csv file.
+This is a simple script to quickly generate ETH public and private keys to a .csv file.

 It validates the address through eth-keys lib and additionally checks if the checksum matches public address before saving them to a file.